monsrud/ubuntu-autoinstall/README.md

 **Basic Steps**

-- Edit cloud-init/user-data and specify a username and password for the default user.
+- Edit cloud-init/user-data and specify a username and password for the default user

 - Add an ssh key for the user in cloud-init/user-data